Conquering challenges around cloud-based data protection

 With data protection in particular, as businesses have employees working from home, on-premise storage options for data protection are diminishing in popularity – for the simple reason that they won’t work anymore.
 Employees are not in the office and there is no more any connectivity between their user endpoints and the storage in the office.
 And most employees are working increasingly with SaaS applications and not connecting over a VPN to the office network.
 In fact, most office VPN systems were never designed to have their entire work force connect at the same time – so VPNs are not an effective solution when most of your workforce is working from home anyway.

 As a result, we’ve seen an increased adoption of online cloud storage and backup adoption.
 The cloud based approach has always had its benefits in terms of cost (OpEx vs CapEx), flexibility (the freedom to terminate the subscription), elasticity (increase or decrease capacity based on need) and ease of management (no ping, power, pipe or patch management requirements).
 But adoption has increased dramatically during the pandemic.
 IN a recent study, respondents said that their organization’s top two goals were to “Set up remote access for employees” (57%) and “Moving more applications to the cloud” (51%).

 On the other hand, the biggest fear around the move to the cloud has been cloud data security, with 71% of respondents listing that as the biggest concern for organizations about making a shift to the cloud.

 While the challenges to cloud data security could seem intimidating during adoption, a well-designed backup solution built with security and privacy in mind, can help you navigate the move a lot easier.
 Like to know more about securing data in the cloud?
-Sign up to our newsletter or talk to our experts today!
+Talk to our experts today!